stevezafeiriou/sensor-data-td/SensorDataTD/README.md

 1. **Power On**:

-   - The TFT display initializes and shows the calibration message.
+   - The integrated TFT display initializes and shows the calibration message.
    - The MPU6050 accelerometer undergoes a 3-second calibration.

 2. **WiFi Configuration**:
-   - If no saved WiFi credentials are available, the ESP32 starts in Access Point mode.
+   - If no saved WiFi credentials are available, the LilyGo T-Display S3 starts in Access Point mode.
    - Connect to the `SensorDataTD` WiFi network (default password: `12345678`).
    - Navigate to `192.168.4.1` in your browser.
    - Enter the WiFi SSID, password, and WebSocket server IP address in the provided portal.
-   - The ESP32 attempts to connect to the WiFi and initialize the WebSocket.
+   - The device attempts to connect to the WiFi and initialize the WebSocket.

 ### Data Transmission

-- Once connected to WiFi, the ESP32 collects and filters sensor data at a 50Hz frequency.
+- Once connected to WiFi, the LilyGo T-Display S3 collects and filters sensor data at a 50Hz frequency.
 - Processed data is transmitted to the specified WebSocket server in JSON format:
   ```json
   {